MConnor101/FuzzBuddy/README.md

 # FuzzBuddy

-The overall goal of this project: To recreate the famous "Fuzz Face" guitar pedal from 1966 in our own way.
+The overall goal of this project:

+To recreate the famous "Fuzz Face" guitar pedal from 1966 in our own way.

+By Connor Donaldson and Tim Gould

 ![fuzz-face-pedal](https://github.com/user-attachments/assets/38dbec36-bd87-42f1-8264-8cb17a61fd52)

 This is the Fuzz Face guitar pedal that has been used by many popular artists such as Jimi Hendrix.